What is Single Sign-On (SSO)?

 Many people seem to think they know what Single Sign-On (SSO) is and assume it is a software add-on that allows users to automatically sign in to all of their core applications by asking for a password only once.
 Others think it’s an option that you can turn on and off within applications so you can connect as a user on other applications.
 And still, others think it is a way to control access to applications and what users can do.

 Sadly, SSO is not clearly understood even by seasoned information technology experts, and the topic isn’t made any simpler by the marketing efforts of some software vendors that claim to be SSO-compatible.
+Most people recognize e-signature tools like Jotform sign or DocuSign, but have a hard time grasping SSO.

 Hopefully, this post will shed some light on what SSO really is and what it is not.
 I will attempt to minimize complexity whenever possible—but be forewarned that SSO is not for the faint of heart.
 It is a complex subject to begin with, and it is hardly standardized by the software industry.
 It is only made more obscure by those who do not fully understand it and those who make a living off of its complexity.
 Plus, it can be very difficult to understand and even harder to implement.